Admin-7/Mr-Robot-techniques/Mr.-Robot's-Netflix-'n'-Hack.md

   ![Screenshot of a Chinese IRC channel, :robot: screenshot 📷](https://web.archive.org/web/20170317230419/https://i.imgur.com/V08jbFH.jpg)
   * The now-defunct [TorMessenger](https://blog.torproject.org/blog/tor-messenger-beta-chat-over-tor-easily) was a chat app that enabled access to such servers easily, if you know the `.onion` address.
 (Nowawadays you should choose and configure an existing IRC and Tor client yourself.
 [Instructions for Freenode on Tor](https://freenode.net/news/tor-online). )
   * This technique was [used by Anonymous](https://nakedsecurity.sophos.com/2016/04/22/anonymous-launches-onionirc-a-school-for-hacktivists-on-the-dark-web/) for some of their chat services
-* "We should also monitor social media traffic, as well as IRC, Pastebin, and set up scripts to keep going, 24/7" - places where data dumps often first appear
+* "And it's not enough to just focus your attention on the logs.
+We should also monitor social media traffic, as well as IRC, Pastebin, and set up scripts to keep going, 24/7" - places where data dumps often first appear
+  * System logging, [NetFlow](https://en.wikipedia.org/wiki/NetFlow) logging, etc….
   * [Pastebin: Running the site where hackers publicise their attacks](http://www.bbc.com/news/technology-17524822)
   * [The Next Web: Pastebin: How a popular code-sharing site became the ultimate hacker hangout](http://thenextweb.com/socialmedia/2011/06/05/pastebin-how-a-popular-code-sharing-site-became-the-ultimate-hacker-hangout/)
 * "Never show them my [source code](https://en.wikipedia.org/wiki/Source_code)"